CosmoGridCollab/CosmoGridCollab.github.io/README.md

 ### CosmoGrid public release

 CosmoGrid is a large lightcone simulation set for map-level, simulation-based cosmological inference with probes of large scale structure.
-It is designed to for practical parameter measurement with the Stage-III survey data, for example with KiDS, DES, and HSC.
+It is designed for practical parameter measurement with the Stage-III survey data, for example with KiDS, DES, and HSC.
 It was created in [Fluri et al. 2022](www.arxiv.org/abs/2201.07771) at the Swiss Supercomputing Center (CSCS).
 The paper describing the dataset: [Kacprzak et al. 2022](arxiv.org/).

-The example shell maps for different cosmological models are on shown below.
+The example shell maps for different cosmological models are shown below.

 <img src="/figures/cosmogrid_shells.png" width="600" />